inetic/inetic.github.io/_posts/2016-05-19-android-unreal-and-lla.md

   };
 ```

-And the relevant parts from the implementation.
+What follows are the relevant parts from the implementation.
 The following code gets executed shortly after the application starts.
 Here, we first utilize the JNI functions we created above, then we create and initialize the *USoundWaveProcedural* object for eternal playback.

 ```cpp
   // Called when the game starts or when spawned